Turkish Villagers' Party

-Turkish Villagers' Party was a former Turkish political party.
+Turkish Villagers' Party (Türkiye Köylü Partisi; TKP) was a former Turkish political party.

 Following 27 years of single party rule, the Democrat Party (DP) defeated the Republican People's Party (CHP) in the 1950 elections.
 However, DP which was a champion of democracy during the opposition years, began to follow a more centralized policy in the party during its government years.
 During the provincial party congress held in Adana (then known as Seyhan) the party center supported a candidate against a popular candidate of the Adana partisans.
 After the congress three MPs (all of which were from Adana electoral district) as well as Adana mayor resigned from the party.